Chapter 02: Martialism

 "Edenday, Rowan?" asked Felix, who had quietly joined his side.

-He contemplated Rowan, shrugging.
-“Whichever suits you is just fine.”
+The large Kyeri contemplated Rowan for a moment before he shrugged.
+"Whichever suits you is just fine."
 He inbreathed as if to add something, but turned away.

 It was like an itch that Rowan needed to scratch.
 "You truly have no preference?"

-He ignored the long pause that trudged past between them.
+He ignored the long pause that trudged past between them, content to focus on the duel at hand.

 "Call me Felix," finally came the response.